-Before you leave for Canada, there are activities that you can do to prepare for your job search when you arrive.
-At Prepare for Canada, we can provide tools, resources, and information to help you get ready for your job search!
+Before you leave for Canada, there are activities that you can do to get ready to work when you arrive.
+At Prepare for Canada, we provide tools, resources, and information to help you get ready for your job search!
 Here are four activities that will help you to get ready to work in Canada.

 1. Devote time to your job search